Hi, I’m Rachel Pfanz and I lead the website maintenance team at Emily Journey & Associates.

 The truth about website maintenance services

-As a business leader, you don’t have the time, resources, or knowledge base to devote to your own website management—or maybe you do, but you’d rather spend your resources directly on product development or relationship building or whatever it is that makes your company tick.
+As a business manager, you don’t have the time, resources, or knowledge base to devote to your own website management—or maybe you do, but you’d rather spend your resources directly on product development or relationship building or whatever it is that makes your company tick.

 In addition to our work in website maintenance, we serve as website instructors and advisors.
 We meet people all the time who decide to take back the reigns of their company website by learning WordPress.
 All too often, that decision is fueled by negative experiences with website developers.